splimon/splimon.github.io/projects/dailyreportform.md

   </div>
 </div>

 Message Automation: Finally, I worked with the high-level software (HLS) team to build an automated message queue system that grab messages from separate GUIs and automatically inserts them as specific entries in the Daily Report Form.
-Currently, when the SOS Group submits a form, this data is sent to a computer called OCS, which then send the data as a JSON payload to a computer called BAKER.
+Currently, when the SOS Group submits a form, this data is sent to a computer called OCS, which then sends the data as a JSON payload to another computer called BAKER.
 To facilitate communication between these two computers, we need a message broker software called RabbitMQ.
 By editing and running Java classes provided by the HLS team, I was able to create a connection to RabbitMQ via the localhost instance, send messages to RabbitMQ, and store these messages in the dkist.observationLog queue.
 I then processed these messages as a JSON payload and sent them to the official Daily Report Form in Confiforms using a REST API.

 The Java source code can be accessed <a href="https://github.com/splimon/dailyreportform">here.</a>